-How Long Will It Take Before I Feel Like Myself Again After My Transplant?
+How Long Until I Feel Normal After My Transplant?

 After your liver transplant, it’s natural to wonder how long it will take before you feel like your old self again.
 Recovery varies from person to person, but here are some key points to consider: